syncfusion-content/aurelia-docs/Aurelia/TreeGrid/Getting-Started.md

 ## Create your first TreeGrid in Aurelia

-To get started Syncfusion Aurelia application refer [this](https://help.syncfusion.com/aurelia/overview) page for basic control integaration and script references.
+To get started Syncfusion Aurelia application refer [this](https://help.syncfusion.com/aurelia/overview) page for basic control integration and script references.

 The **Essential Aurelia TreeGrid** has been designed to represent and edit the hierarchical data.